 I also find it’s much quieter and packed with several safety features that automatically lower the weight in case of power failure.

 Tonal digital weight and resistance bands are completely different, however, they share one thing in common; they both use constant tension throughout the whole repetition.

 Resistance bands provide tension from the resistance that changes with the length of the band.
 The more you pull, the harder the resistance.

 This is an effective method to create metabolic stress in the muscles and develop muscle strength, as well as muscle endurance, with minimum pressure on the joints.

 Plus, there are other benefits of using the bands instead of Tonal like logistical accessibility and financial cost.

 However, the biggest limitation (for me) is the fixed resistance of the band, as well as quicker wear and tear.

 On the other hand, Tonal offers not only more resistance but also (thanks to the eccentric mode) it can change the weight at the different phases of the lift.

 Tonal Digital Weight vs Bodyweight

-The difference between Tonal digital weight and bodyweight exercises is that Tonal offers over 200 exercises that cover all of the muscles groups, whereas bodyweight workout is limited (especially when it comes to pulling and isolation exercises).
+Tonal offers over 200 exercises that cover all of the muscle groups, whereas bodyweight workout is limited (especially when it comes to pulling and isolation exercises).